 Under various names, the ‘new Indian women’ have been conceptualised as a subject position that matches the emerging identity of the Indian nation as modern – the ‘new India’.
 New women are part of a distinct social group - the neoliberal middle class - whose ‘newness’ is expressed in their performance of gender, class and culturally attuned selfhood, striking a balance between ‘tradition’ and ‘modern’, simultaneously embodying the post-colonial nation and the national modernity.
 This is achieved through balancing appropriate sexual behaviour, work and family, culturally appropriate practices and the ‘right’ amount of freedom.
 Postcolonial India’s ongoing struggle to reconcile notions of cosmopolitan Indian femininity and virtuous, submissive, deeply religious femininity have been visible in debates about beauty pageants, consumerism of beauty products, colourism as embodied in the dominance of light skinned actresses, the limits of ‘newness’ confined within the ‘old’ in Bollywood, shifting social economies of gender and sexuality in post 1990s films, and the complex negotiation between subjection and empowerment in Bollywood.

 The new women represent a transnational subject position which recognises nationalist history, tradition, culture and gender regimes, while being mindful of movements, interconnections and exchanges across borders.
 The transnationalism of India’s new women can be read in relation to Partha Chatterjee’s notion of ‘our modernity’, whereby in colonial India both ‘biological (mixed race) and intellectual hybridities (Western competitiveness)’ were feared.
 While Chatterjee’s subject is ‘modernity’ he suggests that in nineteenth century colonial India - or more specifically Bengal - the word adhunik, (meaning ‘modern’ in contemporary usage), was not in use.
 Instead the terms nabya (new) and unnati (progress/ improvement) were commonly used to refer to modernity, whereby the ‘new’ was inextricably associated with Western education and thought.
 Therefore, in colonial India the New Woman signified women who had acquired education and the cultural refinement to make her a worthy companion to her husband, but would not lose her feminine spiritual (domestic) virtues, or jeopardize her place in the home.
-The new woman became the ideal representation of Indian femininity.
+The New Woman became the ideal representation of Indian femininity.
 They were construed as superior to Western woman and to culturally conservative ‘common’ Indian women.
-Defined in this way, the new woman was subjected to a new patriarchy, explicitly distinguishable from the indigenous patriarchy.
+Defined in this way, the New Woman was subjected to a new patriarchy, explicitly distinguishable from the indigenous patriarchy.
 This new patriarchy was a more classed practice, and a condition reformed and reconstructed against old patriarchy, which confined Indian women to only domesticity, creating a superior national culture to mark middle-class woman's newly acquired freedom in the public and intellectual sphere.
 In this paper, we draw from Chatterjee’s analysis to flag a different configuration of patriarchy in contemporary India that moves in consonance with selected elements of traditional Indian society, while at the same time appropriates western influences of capitalism and consumerism.